Use this glossary as a guide to financial terms. If confused by any terminology on our site, use this glossary as a guide!

 APR: Annual Percentage Rate (APR) measures the cost of borrowing money.
-It reflects the interest rate.
+In summary, it reflects the interest rate.

-Bank: A for profit financial institution that accepts deposits and channels these deposits into lending activities.
+Bank: A for-profit financial institution that accepts deposits and channels these deposits into lending activities.

 Bankruptcy: A process in which consumers can eliminate or repay some of or all of their debts under the protection of the federal bankruptcy court.

-Bonds: A loan an investor makes to a corporation, government, federal agency or other organization.
-The issuer (borrower) enters into a legal agreement to pay you (bondholder) interest for loaning them money.
+Bonds: A loan that an investor makes to a corporation, government, federal agency, or other organization.
+In fact, the issuer (borrower) enters into a legal agreement to pay you (bondholder) interest for loaning them money.

 Compound Interest: Interest credited daily, monthly, quarterly, semi-annually, or annually on principal and previously credited interest.